binaryage/firelogger.py/index.md

 #### logging.debug("hello world!") outputs nothing, what is wrong?
 > Default behavior of logging module is to output logs up from level INFO.
 Run "logging.getLogger().setLevel(logging.DEBUG)" to see all logs.

+#### Is there something similar for PHP?
+> Check out [FireLogger for PHP](http://firelogger4php.binaryage.com), you may also want to checkout alternative logging tool [FirePHP](http://firephp.org)

+#### Is there something similar for Ruby?
+> Nope.
+I'd like to have one, but didn't find time to write server-side support.
+You are welcome to [hack it](http://wiki.github.com/darwin/firelogger)!

 #### How can I change the name of the default logger?
 > logging.getLogger().name = "my logger"